-In 2020, Lake City's Slumgullion Center was designate growing list of Colorado's IDA Places.
+In 2020, Lake City's Slumgullion Center was designated an International Dark-Sky Association Park, adding to the growing list of Colorado's IDA Places.

 Four-wheel the Alpine Loop.
 Plan on a minimum of eight hours and add time for stops in Silverton and Ouray or for short hikes and photographs along the way.